 - Check your bank balance and reconcile your accounts

 5. Loan agreement form

 The Loan Agreement form is one of the most commonly used documents in the banking sector.
 Whenever one needs to apply for a loan, the bank will provide the loan agreement form to be filled by the borrower and verified by the lender.
 A bank will rely on other documents to establish the creditworthiness of the borrower.
 The loan agreement form contains a commitment to a repayment schedule and may include collateral in case of an inability to pay.

-6. Letter of Credit (DLC)
+6. Letter of Credit (LC)

 Banks use a letter of credit as a financial document that stipulates what documents a party needs to provide for payment to occur.
-The DLC also ensures the payment occurs as indicated and through SWIFT.
+The LC also ensures the payment occurs as indicated and through SWIFT.

 7. Bank Pre-Advice

 The Pre-Advice document is used by banks to offer advice and as a request to open financial instruments on behalf of customers in this or that bank.
 It involves two banks, with the recipient bank expected to acknowledge and accept the advice before the asking bank proceeds to facilitate the said financial instrument.

 A check, also a cheque, is a document most used within the banking sector.
 A written check will instruct a bank or other such financial institution to pay the indicated amount of money.
 The amount is paid from the drawer’s account to the person named on the check or the bearer.
 Many people still use check in the digital era since they are: